bioinformaticsdotca/Genomic_Epi_2017/assignment_day2/assignment2.md

    You will need to download the assemblies to your local machine first before uploading it to the CARD site.
 Navigate to http://cbwXX.dyndns.info/, where XX is your student ID.
 You should be able to find assembly files following the directory hierarchy ~/workspace/inter_2/assemblies .

    When the RGI analysis has completed running on all of our assemblies, browse through your results to answer the following questions.
+Pre cooked results are available [here](https://card.mcmaster.ca/rgi/results/WrOmvUuGcnZwY0El1slNnUk9eTt64f9zDIZbtxk6#) .